ZerBea/wifi_laboratory/README.md

 hcxlabtool
 ==============

-Skeleton to test WiFi adapters, to understand 802.11 protocol and to detect its weakness.
+Skeleton to test WiFi adapters, to understand 802.11 protocol and to discover potential weak points.

 Feature requests will be ignored!